sebiniemann/Mantella/README.md

 # Salp

-Salp is an easy to learn/use linear algebra library for Javascript.
+Salp, an easy to learn/use linear algebra library for Javascript.

 It supports NodeJS as well as browser builds and has no third-party dependencies.

 If you have any questions, problems or feature requests, feel free to contact me anytime.
 The best way (for me) is to use the [Github Issue Tracker](https://github.com/SebastianNiemann/Mantella/issues).